Newhaven’s heritage – steeped in railway history

 In some of the photographs, you will notice the iron swing bring which had to be opened by manpower (a gang of men turning a huge wheel) and it was in operation until 1974.

-Newhaven Museum is open Tuesdays, Wednesdays, Fridays and Saturdays 11 am – 4 pm..
-We recommend their Facebook page to discover more about the history of Newhaven and it’s community.
+Newhaven Museum is open Tuesdays, Wednesdays, Fridays and Saturdays 11 am to 4 pm until it closes for winter on 28 October, 2023.
+Please visit the Facebook page to discover more about the history of Newhaven and its community.

 The first phase of the site is the impressive waterside bistro, supported by the community courtyard, and community spaces ready to promote the river, cycling and walking.
 Later phases will include additional container space to support more social enterprises.